 Places of interest in La Gomera

-Its white, luminous houses lies on one of the richest banana-growing areas of the island.
+Its white, luminous houses lie on one of the richest banana-growing areas of the island.

 A place of unique beauty where the most varied species of fruit trees, banana-trees, savin-trees, palm-trees are grown.
 Also noteworthy are the called Los Organos cliffs (The name refers to the curious formations of the rocks)

-A very picturesque fishing village with excellent beach and clean waters.
+A very picturesque fishing village with an excellent beach and clean waters.